-2) Classic granola bars
+2) Classic Granola Bars

-Take a cup of rolled oats and mix it together with a tablespoon or two or nutty butter.
+Take a cup of rolled oats and mix it together with a tablespoon or two of nutty butter.
 Then add in some roasted almonds or walnuts.
-Add half a cup of sticky dates and pour in 1/4 cup or less of honey or agave syrup.Slather out and leave overnight to rest.
+Add half a cup of sticky dates and pour in 1/4 cup or less of honey or agave syrup.
+Leave overnight to rest!

-3) Blueberry rice crispies
+3) Blueberry Rice Crispies

-Take half a cup of rice crispies, mix them with some salt and 1/4 cup of dried blueberries and some dried raisins together with a handful of roasted sliced almonds.
+Take half a cup of rice crispies, mix them with some salt, 1/4 cup of dried blueberries and some dried raisins together with a handful of roasted sliced almonds.
 Add in a tablespoon of butter and 1/4 cup or less of sweet syrup or honey.
 Slather it out flat and leave overnight.

 To 1 cup of rice crispies or puffed rice, add half a cup of toasted coconut.
 Add in a handful of frozen chocolate drops and some toasted sesame seeds.
 Add in half a cup of smashed macadamia nuts.
 Pour hot melted brown sugar syrup and a tablespoon of sunflower margarine with salt to taste.
-Wala!

-5) Fruit loop bars
+5) Fruit Loop Bars

+The colourful fruit loop cereal can also become healthy bars.
+To one cup of fruit loops, add a handful of pumpkin seeds and dried fruits.
+Add about 25ml of melted butter or organic coconut oil and 1/4 cup of honey.
+Flatten it out and rest overnight.
 To a cup of rolled oats, add 2 tablespoons of honey and 1 cup of dates or figs. Pulse it with some salt and vanilla extract for a few seconds.
 Lay it out flat on a tray and add sliced fresh or dried strawberries on top.
-Leave it the fridge to harden and eat when desired.
+Leave it in the fridge to harden and eat when desired.

-8) Chocolate Orange and Ginger Breakfast bars
+8) Chocolate Orange and Ginger Breakfast Bars

-9) Easy muesli Bars with Chia
+9) Easy Muesli Bars with Chia Seeds

-10) Chai pumpkin bars
+10) Chai Pumpkin Bars